Lullaby is an Amazon #1 Bestseller! YAY!

 Talk is cheap...Results are priceless

-Now...for those perceptive few of you reading this (which would be approximately all of you since there are most likely only a FEW reading this) you may have figured out my sleep induced epiphany by now.
+Now...for those perceptive few of you reading this (which would be approximately all of you since there are most likely only a FEW) you may have figured out my sleep induced epiphany by now.
 Yep…it’s the title of today’s blog.

 Talk is cheap…results are priceless.